HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

             - `title.en=DX Search Customization CSS`
             - `description.en=DX Search Customization CSS`

-        5. Transfer your formatted and adjusted stylings to the `index.css` file.
+        5. Copy your formatted and adjusted stylings and paste them to the `index.css` file.

         6. Check the new theme module using the **Analyzer** tab.